Seokgatap: Description

-The Seokgatap pagoda is in distinct contrast with its more elaborate brother the Dabotap.
+The Seokgatap is in distinct contrast with its more elaborate brother the Dabotap.
 The pagoda is of a very simple and basic design and the three stories have a pleasing 4:3:2 ratio which gives the pagoda a sense of balance, stability, and symmetry.
 The contrast between the simplicity of the Seokgatap and the complexity of the Dabotap is designed to represent the dual nature of the Buddha's contemplation and detachment from the world or perhaps it symbolizes the celestial versus the terrestrial.

 The pagoda's three stories rest on a two tiered base.
 The simplicity of the pagoda is reinforced by the fact that there are no carvings or reliefs on the faces of the pagoda.
 Although, the pagoda is surrounded by eight lotus flower stones.
 The top of the pagoda, which is rather elaborate, was added in 1973 to match a pagoda that was built one hundred years after Seokgatap.

-Construction

-Asadal was an outstanding stonemason of Baekje who was brought to Silla to build Dabotap and Seokgatap.
-After several years with no news of her husband, Asadal's young wife went to Seorabeol to find him.
-However, she was prevented from entering Bulguksa Temple due to the rule that women were not allowed inside until the pagodas were finished.
-Feeling sorry for the woman wandering the temple surroundings, one monk told Asadal's wife that she would be able to see the pagoda's shadow in the pond once it was completed.
-However, there was no shadow visible on the pond's surface.
-Upon hearing rumors that Asadal intended to marry a Silla princess, his wife threw herself into the pond and drowned.
-By the time Asadal reached the pond after completing the pagoda, his wife was already dead.
-In tears, Asadal engraved an image of his wife onto a rock before returning home to Baekje.
-Afterward, Seokgatap was named the "Shadowless Pagoda" because its shadow was not visible on the pond, while the pond in which Asadal's wife drowned herself was named "Shadow Pond."

 Discovery of treasures

-In 1966, the monks of the temple were awakened by sounds of exploding dynamite.
-They discovered that thieves had attempted to blast the pagoda and steal what was hidden inside.
-The thieves ran away before they could steal any of the treasures but the Buddhist monks discovered precious reliquaries, sariras, and the oldest extant example of printed material from a wood block in the world (The Great Dharani Sutra).
+In 1966, robbers attempted to force the pagoda open and steal its contents, but they were prevented from doing so.
+While repairing the pagoda, on October 13, 1966, the treasures were uncovered for the first time.
+They found reliquaries, sariras, and the oldest extant example of printed material from a wood block in the world (The Great Dharani Sutra).